-An enrolled actuary's authorization to practice before the IRS is limited to well defined sections of Title 26 of the United States Code.
-Many of the activities we have listed fall outside this well-defined authorization.
-We do not believe that computations and their written communication involving issues falling outside this area of authorization constitute covered opinions.
+An enrolled actuary's authorization to practice before the IRS is limited to well-defined sections of Title 26 of the United States Code.
+Many of the activities discussed in this letter fall outside this well-defined authorization.
+We do not believe that computations and their written communication involving issues falling outside these areas of authorization constitute covered opinions.
 We seek guidance on whether you agree.
-This, too, is a question that Ms. Dostaler indicated had merit, but on which she would be unable to offer a response without further consideration.